Vance0124/Token-level-Direct-Preference-Optimization/README.md

 # TDPO: Token-level Direct Preference Optimization

-## What is this repo?

 This repo includes a reference implementation of the TDPO algorithm for training language models from preference data, as described in the paper _Token-level Direct Preference Optimization_, which is built upon the implementation of [DPO](https://github.com/eric-mitchell/direct-preference-optimization).
 We have made partial modifications based on [DPO](https://github.com/eric-mitchell/direct-preference-optimization), and the specific usage method remains consistent with [DPO](https://github.com/eric-mitchell/direct-preference-optimization).

-The code here supports any causal HuggingFace model- look at our examples in `config/model` to add your own.
-Adding your own datasets is also easy.
-See [the README section](https://github.com/huggingface/peft) on adding datasets.
+Our implementation is based on [DPO](https://github.com/eric-mitchell/direct-preference-optimization), and follows the same usage guidelines.

 The TDPO pipeline has two stages:

 1. Run supervised fine-tuning (SFT) on the dataset(s) of interest.
 2. Run preference learning on the model from step 1, using preference data (ideally from the same distribution as the SFT examples).

 The files in this repo are:

 - `train.py`: the main entry point for training (either SFT or TDPO preference-based training)
 - `trainers.py`: the trainer classes (e.g., implementing the loop of learning as well as multi-GPU logic)
 - `utils.py`: some convenience functions used by multiple other files
 - `preference_datasets.py`: dataset processing logic for both SFT and TDPO preference-based training; **this is where you'll need to make some additions to train on your own data**

+The code here supports any causal HuggingFace model- look at our examples in `config/model` to add your own.
+Adding your own datasets is also easy.
+See [the README section](https://github.com/huggingface/peft) on adding datasets.